 There’s nothing more luxurious than a silky latte.
 But have you ever tried to make one at home?
-With our three coffee hacks, you can make latte-style foam at home, without spending any money on expensive equipment.
+We’ve written this piece so you can learn how to froth milk, without a machine, without spending any money on expensive equipment.
 While it might not produce the same results as you can achieve using a home espresso machine, it’ll make a damn good equivalent.

 Before we talk about the frothing methods, let’s give a quick science lesson about milk foam.
 Milk is made up of carbohydrates, proteins and fatty acids, which all play a part in creating the foam.
 When you froth milk (which is essentially just shaking it up), you add air which disrupts the protein.
 But the protein wants to stay together, so it forms a sort of shield around the air bubbles, which helps them hold their shape longer and protects them from bursting.
 This is the froth!
 Therefore, if you want super-foamy froth, look for milk with a higher protein content.

 Interestingly, different milks and milk alternatives have different protein content: